-If you can’t create enticing copy for your ad, more than likely, your offer isn’t good enough.
+If you can’t create an enticing copy for your ad, more than likely, your offer isn’t good enough.
 You should think about your value proposition and try out different ad copy to see how your target audience responds.

 4. Ad Creative

 Ensure your ad creative is engaging and visually in line with your company’s brand guidelines.
-If someone comes across your ad and can immediately see that the ad belongs to your company, you’ve done a great job with your creative.
+If someone comes across your ad and can immediately see that the ad belongs to your company, you’ve done a great job with your creativity.

 5. Ad Scent